-Many businesses, industries and sectors face the enduring quandary of how to attract more women into their ranks.
+Many businesses, industries and sectors face the enduring quandary of how to attract more women employees into their ranks.
 The fields of science, technology, engineering and mathematics – collectively known as STEM – are among those most obviously yet to reap all the benefits of the sizeable advances that have transformed women’s careers in recent decades.

-Along with Professor Jo Duberley, of Birmingham Business School, I studied this problem by investigating the experiences of women in engineering.
+Along with Professor Jo Duberley, of Birmingham Business School, I studied this problem by investigating the experiences of women employees in engineering.
 A key feature of our approach was that we tried to focus on why some do succeed – as opposed to the vast majority of research in this area, which seems unduly obsessed with why so many fail.

 Drawing on individual interviews and focus groups reflecting all phases of the journey, from schooling to degree study to employment within major companies, we took a closer look at a career pipeline widely acknowledged as among the leakiest in any professional sphere.
-The insights offered by would-be and trainee engineers – girls studying at AS level or degree level – may be particularly useful for any organisation determined to increase the number of women in its workforce.
+The insights offered by would-be and trainee engineers – girls studying at AS level or degree level – may be particularly useful for any organisation determined to increase the number of women employees.

 Youngsters lose interest in STEM subjects between the ages of 11 and 14.
 That means there’s very rarely any value in trying to influence them when they’re 16, by which time it’s usually way too late.